cheqd/cheqd-node/README.md

+# Verim Tendermint

-A place for Tendermint related design docs
+A place for Tendermint related design documents.